 Return Policy & Procedure

-Students receiving financial aid who withdraw, from the college or from the semester, drop courses, fail to participate, or stop attending, will, in most cases, be required to return a portion of financial aid received.
+Students receiving financial aid who withdraw, from the University or from the semester, drop courses, fail to participate, or stop attending, will, in most cases, be required to return a portion of financial aid received.
 The Higher Education Act, as reauthorized and signed into law on October 7, 1998, established the Return of Title IV Funds Policy.

 If a recipient of Title IV grant or loan funds withdraws from a school after beginning attendance, the amount of Title IV grant or loan assistance earned by the student must be determined.
 If the amount disbursed to the student is greater than the amount the student earned, the unearned funds must be returned.
 If the amount disbursed to the student is less than the amount the student earned, and for which the student is otherwise eligible, he or she is eligible to receive a post-withdrawal disbursement of the earned aid that was not received.
-If your post-withdrawal disbursement includes loan funds, Bluefield College must get your permission before it can disburse them.
+If your post-withdrawal disbursement includes loan funds, Bluefield University must get your permission before it can disburse them.
 You may choose to decline some or all of the loan funds so that you do not incur additional debt.
 There may be some Title IV funds that you were scheduled to receive that cannot be disbursed to you once you withdraw because of other eligibility requirements.
 Additionally, if your financial aid file is incomplete, some or all of your aid may be canceled.

-This policy indicates that the college and the student are allowed to retain only the amount of Title IV (federal) aid that is earned.
+This policy indicates that the University and the student are allowed to retain only the amount of Title IV (federal) aid that is earned.
 If a student withdraws or stops attending classes, whether any credits have been earned for the term or not, a portion of the aid received is considered to be unearned and must be returned to the Title IV programs from which it was received.
-For Title IV purposes, the last date of attendance is the last documented date of attendance in an academically-related activity tracked by the attendance records of each class.
+For Title IV purposes, the last date of attendance is the last documented date of attendance in an academically related activity tracked by the attendance records of each class.
 This date is provided to the Financial aid by the Registrar’s office.
 If a student attends through 60 percent of the term, all financial aid, including Title IV aid, is considered earned.